thaixuandang/ronin-documentation/docs/bridge-operators/setup/overview.md

 ## Node upgrade

-Keep the node's software up-to-date by upgarding to the latest version as described in [Upgrade bridge software](upgrade-bridge.md).
+Keep the node's software up-to-date by upgrading to the latest version as described in [Upgrade bridge software](upgrade-bridge.md).